 The use of HRT has recently become controversial and worrying.
 This is based on the Women's health Initiative studies which showed an increased risk of breast cancer and heart disease in women using one HRT (premique - a preparation containing a mixture of oestrogens and medroxyprogesterone acetate).
 However, this study failed to look at any other preparations.
 It was no surprise that medroxyprogesterone acetate was associated with an increased risk of heart and blood vessel disease since there is evidence that this progesterone stops the well-established benefits of oestrogen on blood vessel function.
 The study showed the risk of breast cancer is not increased in women using oestrogen alone.

 More recently a UK based study has shown that women attending for mammography were at higher risk of being diagnosed with breast cancer if they were using a combined HRT preparation (oestrogen and progesterone).

 I believe that there is a definite role for HRT agents in treating menopause symptom relief.
 This is the role of HRT.
 It is also protective against bone loss.
 Topical oestrogens have a lower risk of causing thrombosis in the veins and pulmonary embolism.
-Drinking more than 3 units of alcohol a day, and being overweight increase the risk of developing breast cancer and heart disease compared to HRT.
+Drinking more than 3 units of alcohol a day and being overweight increase, the risk of developing breast cancer and heart disease compared to HRT.

-I offer women HRT counseling and advice on their breast cancer and heart disease risk.
+I offer women HRT counselling and advice on their breast cancer and heart disease risk.
 I can carry out specific tests for inherited thrombosis risks which are common in Northern Europeans and Ashkenazi Jews.
 I feel that there are real benefits in using topical oestrogens in combination with a Mirena coil, which minimizes the exposure to progesterone.